RitamChowdhury/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction-Using-ML-Algorithms

-**-This is a binary classification to detect the survival or death of a passenger onboard the Titanic.
-The model predicts the death or survival of a new passenger._**
+**This is a binary classification to detect the survival or death of a passenger onboard the Titanic.
+The model predicts the death or survival of a new passenger.**

 TITANIC SURVIVAL PREDICTION